samstork/MysteryProject/README.md

 ## Where to Start
 We've made a start on setting everything up.
 On 2025-03-09 #Alissa, #Rachelle, and #Sam met up with #Jana joining online for a bit.
 We did a [[Brainstorming Session Rough Notes (2025-03-09)|Brainstorming Session]], and the product of what we have now is all written in the [[Primer]].
 So to get caught up, just read that.

+I, #Sam, have been adding some characters and groups.
+Feel free to browse the wiki.
+If you're on obsidian, press ctrl/cmd + g to view the graph view.